Credit Union Executives Society

 ARTICLE V. DUES

 Section 1.
 HOW DETERMINED.
-Annual dues for all members of CUES shall be determined by the Board of Directors and may only be changed by a 2/3 vote of the Board.
-The membership shall be notified of any such change at least thirty (30) days prior to the date for the new dues year.
+Annual dues for all members of CUES shall be reviewed as a part of the approval of CUES strategic plan and budget by the Board of Directors.
+CUES shall publish any such change to the members at least thirty (30) days prior to the date for the new dues year.

 Section 2.
 FAILURE TO PAY DUES.
-Members who fail to pay their dues for a calendar year by January 15 of such year shall be dropped from the membership rolls at the end of January.
+Members who fail to pay their dues for a calendar year by January 31st of such year shall have their membership terminated and be dropped from the membership rolls at the end of January.
 The Board of Directors may, by rule, prescribe procedures for extending the time for payment of dues and continuation of membership privileges upon request of a member and for good cause shown.

 Section 3.
 REFUNDS.
 No dues shall be refunded to any member whose membership terminates for any reason.

 ARTICLE VI.
 MEETINGS OF MEMBERS

 Section 1.
 SPECIAL.
 Special business meetings of members may be called by the Chairman of the Board or the Board of Directors at any time or shall be called by the Chairman of the Board upon written request of twenty percent (20%) of the Voting Members within sixty (60) days after the filing of such request with the Chairman of the Board.
 Notice of any special meetings shall be mailed to each Voting Member at his or her last recorded address, at least (30) days before such meeting with a statement of time, place and information as to the subject or subjects to be considered therein, and no other business shall be considered at that time.
 Types of places can include both physically in person locations and electronically hosted.

 Section 2.
 QUORUM.
 Thirty-five (35) Voting Members of CUES present shall constitute a quorum at any Special Business Meeting of members and, in case there be less than this number, the presiding officer will adjourn the meeting until a quorum is present.

 Section 3.
 ORDER OF BUSINESS.
 The order of business at a Special business Meeting may be as follows:

 - Call to order